 Plagiarism: Plagiarism is the intentional and unattributed theft of others' words, ideas or work.
 Its purpose is to misrepresent others' intellectual property as the plagiarist's own work.
 Plagiarism is undertaken with the intent to misrepresent the work as one's own and to deceive the recipient(s) of that work.
 Plagiarism is the most egregious form of cheating.
 An instructor making the charge of plagiarism has the burden of proof by clear and convincing evidence.
 Because of the severity of the accusation and potential consequences, no accusation of plagiarism shall be made without proof or compelling evidence.

 Any accusation of plagiarism must be supported by the original or a copy of the plagiarized document(s) and/or other compelling evidence.

 All shall be considered compelling evidence and acceptable grounds for an accusation of plagiarism to proceed.

 Examples of plagiarism include, but are not limited to, the following:

 The intention of the University of Mount Olive is not to unjustly accuse students of plagiarism.
 Therefore, it is important to understand what plagiarism is not.
 Plagiarism is not

 The key concept of plagiarism is the intent to deceive.
 Without the demonstrable intent to deceive, the issue of plagiarism does not exist.

-The following three websites contain citation makers, tools for helping you to create a citation.
+The following websites contain citation makers, tools for helping you to create a citation.
 Once again, no citation maker can ensure that your citations are correct.
 You must supply the correct capital letters; check the results against the appropriate citation manual.

 The University of Mount Olive Academic Support Services offers assistance to students in the following areas of writing: